Property Occupier Advisory Support Services

 Is VAT payable on the rent?

 The answer depends on whether the landlord has “opted to tax” the property.
-If they have, a business must pay VAT on the rent, which is a significant consideration, especially for non-VAT-registered businesses.
+If they have, you must pay VAT on the rent, which is a significant consideration, especially for non-VAT-registered businesses.
 This is usually identified within the lease contract.
 This is a very important consideration for charities in particular, and Vail Williams can assist in your lease review.

 Is the rent review "upwards-only"?